gijsroge/stepper.js/readme.md

 ```

 ### Options
+All options can be added inline as attributes on the <input> element.
+See the example above.
 ```js
 step:       "1",        // Amount to increment on each step.
 Also accepts decimals.
 min:        "1000",     // Min amount